ryo-utsunomiya/gutenberg-plugin-template/README.md

 ## Build

 - `npm run build` for full build
-- `npm run watch` for iteration of partial build (a.k.a "watch" mode)
+- `npm run dev` for iteration of partial build (a.k.a "watch" mode)

 ## Lint